Return to the BUILD

 This LED will emit blue light, so I used a piece of blue electrical tape to mark the cable for future reference:

 With this issue, the build of our T-800 endoskeleton is now complete!
 We have also started to construct the futuristic display stand that will support and light the model as well as play sounds – all by remote control.
+Keep your T-800 safely stored until we place him on the completed Stand in Issue 119.
+The Searchlight assembly will be needed sooner, in Issue 113.

 Issue 108 – First Base Panel, Rock Details